BinhangYuan/site/index.md

 - Jia Zou, R Matthew Barnett, Tania Lorido-Botran, Shangyu Luo, Carlos Monroy, Sourav Sikdar, Kia Teymourian, **Binhang Yuan**, and Chris Jermaine.
 "PlinyCompute: A platform for high-performance, distributed, data-intensive tool development."
 In Proceedings of the 2018 International Conference on Management of Data(pp. 1189-1204).
 ACM. (*SIGMOD 2018*)

 - **Binhang Yuan**, Vijayaraghavan Murali, and Chris Jermaine.
 "Abridging source code."
-In Proceedings of the ACM on Programming Languages 1.OOPSLA (2017): 58. (*OOPSLA 2017*)
+In Proceedings of the ACM on Programming Languages 1.
+OOPSLA (2017): 58. (*OOPSLA 2017*)

 - Bo Yan, **Binhang Yuan**, and Bo Yang.
 "Effective video retargeting with jittery assessment".
 In IEEE Transactions on Multimedia, Vol. 16, Issue 1, pp. 272-277, Jan.
 2014. (*TMM 2014*)